 - a few tablespoons sesame seeds for garnish

-- When soba noodles are done, rinse under cold water.
+- When the soba noodles are done, rinse them under cold water.
 Drain well and transfer to a large bowl.
 Toss the noodles with a tablespoon of sesame oil and chill the noodles in the fridge.
 The sesame oil will keep them from becoming gummy.

-- Taste and adjust seasonings with your choice(s) of ponzu, more soy sauce and/or sriracha.
+- Taste and adjust seasonings with your choice(s) of ponzu, more soy sauce, and/or sriracha.